 UV - vis Spectroscopy with the WheeTrometer

 August 2020: This project is still in the prototyping stage.

-The body of the spectrometer can be printed using a standard 3D printer.
+The body and other structural parts of the spectrometer can be printed using a standard 3D printer.
 The colimating mirror is 20 mm in diameter with a focal length of 100 mm.
 The focusing mirror is rectangular, 20 x 50 mm with a 50 mm focal length.